Dave Thomas Foundation for Adoption: The Foundation

-Located in Columbus, Ohio, the Dave Thomas Foundation for Adoption is the only public nonprofit charity in the United States that is focused exclusively on foster care adoption.
+Located in Dublin, Ohio, the Dave Thomas Foundation for Adoption is the only public nonprofit charity in the United States that is focused exclusively on foster care adoption.

 Through its Wendy’s Wonderful Kids program, the Foundation provides funding to adoption agencies to hire recruiters who implement an evidence-based, child-focused recruitment model.
 This model has been proven to be up to three times more effective at finding adoptive homes for children who are most at risk of aging out of foster care, including teenagers, children with special needs and siblings.

 The Foundation is led by President & CEO Rita Soronen, who has been working on behalf of abused, neglected and vulnerable children for more than 30 years.
 Previously, Soronen served as the Executive Director of Court Appointed Special Advocates (CASA) of Franklin County, Ohio.
 She is also a founding board member and past Vice President of the Congressional Coalition on Adoption Institute and is a current member of the advisory board.
 In addition, Soronen serves as a member of the National Court Appointed Special Advocate/Guardian ad Litem (CASA/GAL) Association for Children’s board of trustees.

 The Foundation is working to expand its Wendy’s Wonderful Kids program to serve more children in foster care, with financial support from its community of donors, including The Wendy’s Company.
 As Wendy’s charity of choice, employees, suppliers and customers help to advance the Foundation’s mission through events and in-restaurant campaigns, such as Frosty Key Tags, Halloween Boo!
 Books and coin canisters.